Ben-Chapman/EVFinder/README.md

-# EVFinder
-The EV FInder
+# The EV Finder | Find Your New Electric Vehicle